atom-community/atom-languageclient/README.md

   startServerProcess (projectPath) {
     return super.spawn(
-      getExePath('serve-d'),    // path to the LSP executable.
-      [],                       // args passed to spawn the exe { cwd: projectPath }      // child process spawn options )
+      getExePath('serve-d'),    // path to the LSP executable (or the exe name if it is on the PATH) [],                       // args passed to spawn the exe { cwd: projectPath }      // child process spawn options )